What is a credit report?

 Your consumer credit report includes information to identify you such as your name, date of birth, address and employer.
 It also includes certain information about how you’ve handled any past or current consumer loans or debts, and your repayment history.

-The following laws apply to the handling of your consumer credit information.
 Other rules apply to commercial credit information.

 For other third parties